Home Energy Action Kit

 The kit has everything you need to audit your home’s energy and water use:

-After doing an audit of your home, the kit helps you make a plan of action.
+After doing an audit of your home, the kit helps you make an action-plan.

 Why it’s important